wdimmy/MeTeoR/README.md

 Besides, MeTeoR provides the implementation for the following papers:

+**Streaming Reasoning with DatalogMTL** Under review for Journal of Web Semantics.

+**Materialisation-based Reasoning in DatalogMTL with Bounded Intervals** Under review for KR 2022.

 **[MeTeoR: Practical Reasoning in Datalog with Metric Temporal Operators](https://arxiv.org/abs/2201.04596)** Published in AAAI 2022.

 **[Finitely Materialisable Datalog Programs with Metric Temporal Operators](https://proceedings.kr.org/2021/59/)** Published in KR 2021.

-**Materialisation-based Reasoning in DatalogMTL with Bounded Intervals** Under review for KR 2022.

 MeTeoR is an on-going effort, and we are planning to increase our coverage in the future.